I Did Colon Hydrotherapy And It Wasn't That Bad

 All I do is win?

 They requested that I come back every three months, which, if you ask me, is a little too frequent.
 Would I do it again?
 Maybe.
 Mostly I’m just happy I can cross it off my “List of Gross Things I’m Curious About.”
-I can confirm that yeah, it’s about as uncomfortable as getting a pap smear, and no, I didn’t poop on the table.
+I can confirm that it is about as uncomfortable as getting a pap smear, and no, I didn’t poop on the table.

 If nothing else, now I have a great story to tell my Reiki healer who will probably tell the Shaman and all the participants of his next Sound Bath.